sharanya17410/webcrawler/README.md

 5. Once the project starts running all the links to the books are stored in the file books.txt
 6. Each link is picked up and information about each and every book is stored in a json file
 7. The empty bookdetails.json file now has all the information about the books that has been scraped.
+8. Run Ranking.py to run the tf-idf ranking algorithm